aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/500-lab-04-outputs.md

 weight: 500
 ---

-The _Outputs_ enable us to get access to information about resources within a stack.
+_Outputs_ enable us to get access to information about resources within a stack.
 For example, you can output an EC2 instance Public DNS name once is created.

-Furthermore, output values can be imported into other stacks to cross-stack references.
+Furthermore, output values can be imported into other stacks.
+This is known as cross-stack references.
 (You will see this in action once we get to _Nested Stacks_ lab.)

 ##### YAML Syntax:
 The _Outputs_ section consists of the key name `Outputs`, followed by a colon.